The 12 Best Knowledge Base Software Platforms for 2022

 When you’re reviewing options, be critical, read reviews, get feedback from peers, and take your time.
 It may feel overwhelming, but as long as you have a solid game plan, we’re confident you’ll make the right choice.

-If you’re looking for a customer-centric option, consider trying Help Scout’s 15-day free trial.
-No credit card is required, and we think you’ll like what you see!
+If you’re looking for a customer-centric option, consider signing up for a free trial of Help Scout; we think you’ll like what you see!

 Additional content for this article was provided by the Help Scout team.